Shashank1985/storage-engine/README.md

 ## Contributing
 Contributions, issues and feature requests are welcome!
 **Contributing ideas**
-* Implement a proper testing suite for different components
+* Implement a proper testing suite for different components.
+Unit tests, Integration Tests
 * Thread safety for multi threaded programs
 * UI features along with CLI and library utilisation. and many more, ideas are always welcome!